-Obama tweets support for Canadian PM Trudeau in reelection campaign
+Obama tweets support for Canadian PM Trudeau in re-election campaign

-By Moira Warburton (Reuters) - Former U.S. President Barack Obama on Wednesday voiced his support for Canadian Prime Minister Justin Trudeau, who faces a tough battle for reelection next week.
+By Moira Warburton (Reuters) - Former U.S. President Barack Obama voiced his support on Wednesday for Canadian Prime Minister Justin Trudeau, who faces a tough battle for re-election next week

 By Moira Warburton

-(Reuters) - Former U.S. President Barack Obama on Wednesday voiced his support for Canadian Prime Minister Justin Trudeau, who faces a tough battle for reelection next week.
+(Reuters) - Former U.S. President Barack Obama voiced his support on Wednesday for Canadian Prime Minister Justin Trudeau, who faces a tough battle for re-election next week.

 "I was proud to work with Justin Trudeau as President," Obama said in a tweet.
 "He's a hard-working, effective leader who takes on big issues like climate change.
 The world needs his progressive leadership now, and I hope our neighbours to the north support him for another term."

-This is not the first time Obama has endorsed a foreign leader.
+It is not the first time Obama has endorsed a foreign leader.
 He tweeted his support for Emmanuel Macron ahead of France's 2017 presidential election.

 Elections Canada, the country's nonpartisan elections administrator, said Obama's tweet did not contravene regulations on foreign interference.